Chart Color Schemes

 Spence's population is slightly younger than the national pattern

-Spence's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to the Australian median of 38.
-Compared to the Australian Capital Territory, Spence has a higher concentration of residents aged 75-84 (7.3%) but fewer residents aged 25-34 (10.8%).
-Between the 2021 Census and the present day, the percentage of Spence's population aged 75 to 84 has increased from 5.1% to 7.3%, while the percentage of those aged 15 to 24 has risen from 12.2% to 14.2%.
-Conversely, the percentage of residents aged 65 to 74 has declined from 11.6% to 9.4%, and the percentage of those aged 5 to 14 has dropped from 14.0% to 11.9%.
-By 2041, demographic modeling suggests that Spence's age profile will change significantly.
-The cohort aged 85 and above is projected to grow by 55%, adding 20 residents to reach a total of 59.
+At age 38, Spence's median age is higher than the Australian Capital Territory average of 35, but equivalent to Australia's median age of 38.
+Compared to the Australian Capital Territory, Spence has a higher proportion of residents aged 75-84 (7.3%) but fewer residents aged 25-34 (10.8%).
+Between the 2016 and 2021 censuses, the percentage of Spence's population aged 75 to 84 grew from 5.1% to 7.3%, while the 15 to 24 age group increased from 12.2% to 14.2%.
+Conversely, the 65 to 74 age cohort declined from 11.6% to 9.4%, and the 5 to 14 age group dropped from 14.0% to 11.9%.
+By 2041, demographic modeling suggests Spence's age profile will change significantly.
+The 85+ age cohort is projected to grow by 55%, adding 20 residents to reach a total of 59.
 Residents aged 65 and above are expected to drive 76% of population growth, highlighting demographic aging trends.
-However, the cohorts aged 0 to 4 and 25 to 34 are anticipated to experience population declines.
+Conversely, the 0 to 4 and 25 to 34 age groups are projected to experience population declines.